 - Whenever a supplier or apparent supplier or prospective supplier threatens legal action or debt collection action that communication shall be immediately be forwarded to both Directors, and confirmation obtained from both of them that they have received it and have understood it.

 - Instructions from the Directors as regards avoiding action shall be followed.
 In the event of a conflict between two instructions, then the instruction of the senior Director (currently the Chairman Ian Ilsley) shall be followed.

 - Where any document referred to above is in a foreign language then the Directors shall be informed as above.

-Management are to monitor the effects of the Policy by means of questions during training and the number of adverse occurrences recorded which are potentially dangerous to the .
-Where necessary management will recommend improvements in the way activities are carried out or services delivered.
+Management are to monitor the effects of the Policy by means of questions during training and the number of adverse occurrences which are potentially dangerous to the Company shall be recorded so as to inform the Risk Register.
+Where necessary Management will recommend improvements in the way activities are carried out or services delivered.